Kapil987/Devops_interview_questions/Devops_mock_interview_1.md

 ---------------------------------------------------------------------------------------------------------------------------------
 1. Why we need git?
 What makes git unique from other tools like SVN?
 2. Let's say i have maven repo cloned on to my local, did some changes and i have build the code now target folder will be generated.
 So now when i do git operations like git add, git commit or any other git operations target folder should not be considered, how would you achieve the same?
-3. difference between git pull and git fetch?
+3. Difference between git pull and git fetch?
 4. How to clone specific branch in git?

 Maven